-The local development plan is currently being renewed.
-Climate change mitigation and adaptation are key themes throughout the current plan and has been strengthened in the draft LDP.
-It is proposed the new LDP2 will be published in 2020-21.
+The local development plan was renewed in 2020.
+Climate change mitigation and adaptation are key themes throughout the LDP2.

 The new Biodiversity Strategy 2018-22 and Biodiversity Duty Implementation Plan were launched in 2018.
 The Strategy is reviewed every five years and the BDIP every three years.
 Action planning takes places on a rolling programme and kept under continual review.
 The South Lanarkshire Biodiversity Partnership meets once a year, but the project development is largely driven by subgroups that meet more regularly.